 How to Make Peanut Butter Texas Sheet Cake

 - Prepare for baking.
 Preheat oven to 350°F. Grease a 15″x 10″ jellyroll pan.
-I like to use a cooking spray with flour, like Baker’s Joy or Pam Baking.
 If you like, you can line the pan with parchment paper and also grease the paper.
-Note that this is not a half-sheet pan.
-Learn more: A Baker’s Guide to Sheet Pans

 - Combine the dry ingredients.
-Whisk together the flour, sugar, baking soda, and salt in a large mixing bowl.
-Set it aside.
+Whisk together the flour, sugar, baking soda, and salt in a mixing bowl.

 - Heat the butter and peanut butter.
 Place the butter, water, and peanut butter in a medium saucepan.
-Cook over medium heat, stirring the mixture occasionally until it comes to a boil.
+Cook over medium heat, stirring occasionally until it comes to a boil.

 - Combine the wet ingredients.
-Whisk together the buttermilk, eggs, and vanilla in a small mixing bowl.
-Stir it into the cake mixture, being sure to mix well.
+Whisk together the buttermilk, eggs, and vanilla in a mixing bowl.
+Stir it into the cake mixture.

 - Transfer the batter to the pan.
 Spread the cake batter evenly in the prepared pan.
 Lightly knock it against the counter a few times to remove any air bubbles.